Detecting And Repairing A Sewer Leak On Your Drain System

 A sewer leak can be mistaken for a water line leak

-A sewer leak inside your home can damage sheet rock, floors, carpentry, and other valuable objects such as cabinets.
-Left unattended a leaking sewer water can lead to mold, and more serious structural damage.
+A sewer leak inside your home can damage Sheetrock, floors, carpentry, and other valuable objects such as cabinets.
+Left unattended leaking sewer water can lead to mold, and more serious structural damage.
 A leaking sewer water on your main house drain or house sewer can also cause extensive damage if ignored.
-Sewer water leaking from a pipe joint or broken pipe washes away the soil supporting the drain system.
-Eventually the leak will undermine your drain pipes and cause sags or separations.
-Leaking sewer water can also lead to a ponding condition in your yard, which is unsanitary.

 Repairing a sewer leak inside your home is easier if the pipes are above the ground floor or basement floor.
-It frequently means removing some sheet rock, and exposing the leaking pipes.
+It frequently means removing some Sheetrock and exposing the leaking pipes.
 This is a relatively easy job.
-Usually pipes leak from a lack of support.
+Usually, pipes leak from a lack of support.
 So, any repair should include adding pipe supports in the form of pipe hangers to avoid another issue down the road.
-In most cases it is wise to trust these repairs to a local licensed plumber.
+In most cases, it is wise to trust these repairs to a local licensed plumber.

 broken house drain

-Sewer leaks and ground settlement cause pipes to disconnect
+Under slab sewer leak and ground settlement cause pipes to disconnect

 sewer water